 Pastor Yuan's intention is to help Chinese people to open their minds to hold on Jesus.
 However, the price is that he promoted the level of the status of both the pre-China documents and the sages.

-The potential issue is that it will eventually lead the people to continue to love and behold on the native Chinese culture and became the Chinese Cultural Christian.
-Instead of study the Bible, they would continue to study the pre-China documents.
-Eventually, heresy will come out to say that the pre-China document is higher than the Bible, since the Bible does not have everything that pre-China scripture has.
+The potential issue is that it will eventually lead the people to continue to love and cherish the native Chinese culture resulting in the “Chinese Cultural Christian.”
+Instead of studying the Bible, they would continue to study the pre-China documents.
+Eventually, heresy emerged affirming that the pre-China document is higher than the Bible, since the Bible does not have everything that pre-China scripture has.
 To promote the status of the pre-China is indeed to downgrade the status of the Bible.

-History has proved that pre-China scripture has never led people to Christ; instead, it misled its people to be away from the Gospel, became a stronghold against Christ.
+History has proved that pre-China scripture has never led people to Christ; instead, it misled its people away from the gospel, and became a stronghold against Christ.
 The situation of today is a piece of living evidence.
-Unless the Gospel comes in to be the criteria, pre-China scripture will be a fuzzy set of documents full of myths forever.
+Unless the gospel comes in to be the sole criteria, pre-China scripture will be a fuzzy set of documents full of myths forever.

 The Bible never mentioned the Chinese people.
 It is less likely that God ever revealed the prophecy message to the Chinese.
-This is because Israel is the people He selected for prophecy.
-This is not about discrimination or unfairness, but about God's unique plan.
-For salvation and love of God, all people are the same for Him.
+This is because Israel is the people He selected for his prophecy.
+This is not about discrimination or unfairness, but about God's unique plan, for salvation and love of God, all people are the same for Him.

-(2) Prophecy in the OT.
+b.
+Prophecy in the OT

 The global message transmission in the world never ever stopped.
-The ancient message transmission is more advanced than people imagined today.
+The transmission of the ancient message is more advanced than people imagined today.
 The well-known prophecy in pre-China is likely from the results of spreading the message in the OT.
-But if the message from the OT were translated correctly into Chinese, people would not seek the advent son in China land, they should seek Him in Israel, like the Magi from east (Mat 2:1) Some may argue that it is the obscure archaic Chinese language cause them to misunderstand the precise location and time in the OT.
+But if the message from the OT were translated correctly into Chinese, people would not seek the advent son in the land of China; they should seek Him in Israel, like the Magi from East (Mat 2:1) Some may argue that it is the obscure archaic Chinese language which caused them to misunderstand the precise location and time in the OT.

-(3) Magi
+c.
+Magi

-Magi, from Hebrew μάγοι, also called the wiseman.
+Magi is from Hebrew μάγοι, who are also called the wiseman.
 It is a name given by the Babylonians (Chaldeans), Medes, Persians, and others, to the wise men, teachers, priests, physicians, astrologers, seers, interpreters of dreams, augers, soothsayers, sorcerers, etc. The major difference between prophet and magi is that the prophet directly received the prophecy from God, whereas the magi can only get the oracle of God through signs of nature or through evil spirits.

 The well-known prediction of the advent of Jesus likely comes from Chinese magi.
 This view can be supported by a discovery of a possible hometown of the Magi in Mat 2:1-16.
-Dr. Brent Landau states that "The Revelation of the Magi is the only ancient Christian text that identifies the homeland of Magi is Shir" Dr. points out that "Shir in ancient text, is sometimes identified with China."[73]
-Chinese herb (like incense, myrrh, etc.), Acupuncture, QiGong, etc. mainly come from Chinese Dao's family.
+Dr. Brent Landau states that "The Revelation of the Magi is the only ancient Christian text that identifies the homeland of Magi is Shir."
+Dr. Landau points out that "Shir in ancient text, is sometimes identified with China."[73]
+Chinese herb (like incense, myrrh, etc.), acupuncture, QiGong, etc. mainly come from Chinese Dao's family.
 Its activities and mysticism are consistent with magi.
 This can underline the viewpoint that the well-known prophecy comes from local Chinese magi.